rotheconrad/F100_Prok_Recombination/README.md

 *This model comes from 330 species with at least 10 complete genomes in the NCBI RefSeq database as of April 20, 2022.
 Replace ${my_species_complete_model} with a  file name prefix of your choosing.*

+See 01a_Building_Complete_Genomes_Model.txt for detailed notes/methods used to build the model with NCBI Complete genomes.
+Code referenced in these notes can be found in 00b_Complete_Genomes_Model directory.

 ```bash
 # Uncompress the Complete_Genome_Model_Data.tsv.zip file
 unzip Complete_Genome_Model_Data.tsv.zip